 Burtley’s cows are by far the most pampered herd in South Bucks, with Farm Manager Richard taking incredible care of his 200 South Devon herd of cattle.
 Each cow produces on calf a year, either in Spring.
 The calves stay with their mothers until they are nine months old, growing naturally on their rich milk.

-Burtley Farm has been in the Portman family for almost 70 years, and we are extremely proud of the land and the cattle that the Farm team looks after.
+Burtley Farm has been in the Portman family for over 70 years, and we are extremely proud of the land and the cattle that the Farm team looks after.
 If you would like to visit the farm, or are interested in buying either cattle or beef please get in touch with us.

 Living & Working at Burtley